gvwilson/sensibleadventures/bookster/bookster.md

 "Go on," her teacher said mildly.

 Erileine blinked.
-She was *not* going to start crying.
+She was *not* going to start crying again.
 "When people die, they are reborn as themselves, to live their lives over once again.
 This they must do, time without number, until they have lived it–I'm sorry, I don't know that word."

 "*Ipfa'ana*," Razi said.
 "Or *ibfa khana*, in the southern form.
 It means properly."